ishikapawar4323-collab/SWYNEX-Executive-Passenger-Data-Analytics/README.md

 # SWYNEX Task 2 — Exploratory Data Analysis

+## Business Problem

+An executive team wants to understand which passenger segments were at highest risk during an emergency and which factors most influenced survival.
+The goal is to transform raw passenger records into decision-ready insights through exploratory analytics.

+---

 ## Business Objective

 This project performs Exploratory Data Analysis (EDA) on the cleaned Titanic passenger dataset to identify meaningful trends, statistical relationships, and business insights using Python, Pandas, Matplotlib, and Excel.

----

-Business Problem: An executive team wants to understand which passenger segments were at highest risk during an emergency and which factors most influenced survival.
-The goal is to transform raw passenger records into decision-ready insights through exploratory analytics.

 ---